 Woolley’s research has also found that fun is key when pursuing long-term goals.
 “People often get wrapped up in the outcome of their actions,” she says.
 “And it’s not that the outcome isn’t important, but having fun along the way is the key to persisting with goals.”

-8. Change your scenery.
+8. Change your scenery for motivation.

 If you’ve properly set up your workspace, it can be inspiring and motivating.
 I would dare say that it’s somewhere that you actually enjoy being.
 And, the comfort and routine you’ve established can reduce anxiety and the number of decisions to make.